 - Water history

 - Water policy

-Tom Cech, M.A., is co-director of the One World One Water Center for Urban Water Education and Stewardship at Metropolitan State University of Denver.
+Tom Cech, M.A., is the founding director of the One World One Water Center for Urban Water Education and Stewardship at Metropolitan State University of Denver.
 His areas of expertise include water resources management and development, water education, water history, water law and water policy.

 Cech was the executive director of the Central Colorado Water Conservancy District in Greeley for nearly 29 years.
 He also taught undergraduate and graduate level courses on water resources at University of Northern Colorado and Colorado State University for 11 years before joining MSU Denver in 2011.
 Cech received the Education and Public Service award in 2016 and the Diane Hoppe Leadership award in 2018.